jreaglesaaa/BlooketUI/README.md

 ## Credits:
 zastix (me) - javascript code and the hacks.

+Dentamon - helping zastix and a bit of javascript

 gliz - idea to create a GUI, getName() function and the "How to Use" part in the README.md